matry/dom/README.md

 1. Since JSX is acting as a query, the queries have limited expressive power.
 For instance, in order to match against a node in the DOM, it must be an exact match, i.e. there can be no "contains" queries as it would introduce too many edge cases.
 2. There will be duplication of html content, at least in terms of code.
 While this can be reduced by various strategies, it's kind of unavoidable.
 3. You have to really _think_ about the UI, which is something you may not be used to if you're used to React.
 I'd argue this is a good thing, but it won't be everyone's cup of tea.
 4. It doesn't define how you procure your state, whereas React tends to be a bit more opinionated.
 This can lead to more architectural work needed for developers.
-Again, I'd argue this is a net good, but YMMV.
+I'd again argue this is a net good, but you can decide for yourself whether this is something you want.

 #### advantages

-1. You have complete control over the rendering process, and can make Matry applications are performant as you want
+1. You have complete control over the rendering process, and can make Matry applications as performant as you want.
 2. Matry doesn't "own" the UI you pass to JSX, so you can easily use common libraries (e.g. the Google Maps SDK) without worry.
 Heck, you can even render to the `html`, `head`, and `body` elements!
 3. The functions offered by Matry - `write()`, `append()`, `setAttributes()` and others - are mirror counterparts to native DOM methods, meaning you can think about the platform.
 There's no such thing as "thinking in Matry", it's just "thinking in the web."
-4. In this example I used a `model` object in Typescript to store my state, but that was just as a demonstration.
-You can use whatever you want, because Matry is _literally_ just a UI library.
+4. Unlike React, Matry is truly a "UI library."
+It has no side effects that require you to structure your code or your data in any particular way.

 ## Getting Started